-Learning Help Centers of Charlotte engages with at-risk families through weekly tutoring and summer camps for children, mentoring and crises interventions for parents, and family enrichment events, all of which strive to educate and empower parents and children to become community leaders.
+LHCC engages at-risk families through weekly tutoring, summer camps for children and through family enrichment events.
+We also mentor and provide crises interventions for parents.
+We strive to educate and empower parents and children to become future community leaders.

 How Our Accomplishments are Measured

 - 250 children were served in our 2017 summer enrichment and literacy programs

 - 50 to 75 children are engaged each week in after-school enrichment, literacy, feeding and community building programs